-- 1.5 oz blanco tequila
+- 1.5 ounces blanco tequila

-- .5 oz agave nectar
+- .5 ounces agave nectar

-- 1 oz lime juice
+- 1 ounces lime juice

 - 5 ice cubes

-- Pour into a double-walled chilled glass (Volfson recommends Bodum glasses).
+Add all ingredients to a blender and blend until creamy.
+Pour into a double-walled chilled glass (Volfson recommends Bodum glasses).
 Garnish with fresh lime zest.

 (By Megan Deschaine, bartender, Doar Bros., Charleston, South Carolina)